theawesomecoder61/Switch8/README.md

 Beautiful switches that look like iOS 7 and iOS 8 switches.

+### Version 1.4
+- added unchecked color (there is a bug found)
+- fixed several other bugs

 ## What do they look like?
 | Switch8        | iOS 8           |
 | ------------- |:-------------:|